esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 snpEff databases | grep 'acicu'
 ```

-In the STDOUT results, you will find the name of ACICU internal database - Acinetobacter_baumannii_acicu which should be used your database name argument in snpEff command.
+In the STDOUT results, you will find the name of ACICU internal database - Acinetobacter_baumannii_acicu which should be used as your database name argument in snpEff command.

 For example, earlier we used KPNIH1 as our database to annotate our vcf.
-For this exercise, yopu would be using Acinetobacter_baumannii_acicu as your database name.
+For this exercise, you would be using Acinetobacter_baumannii_acicu as your database name.

 5) Create parsed annotated variant matrix using the parse_snpEff.py script that we used in the earlier example.